VR-25/acc/README.md

 Unfortunately, not all devices/kernels support custom charging voltage limit.

-Since I don't own every device under the sun, I cannot tell whether yours does.
+Since the author doesn't own every device under the sun, they cannot tell whether yours does.

 Use `acc --voltage :millivolts` (e.g., acc -v :4050) for evaluating charging voltage control files.